 - “You didn’t mean it that bad way” type of justification

-Assuming good intentions also prevents defensiveness and escalations and helps people to own up and apologize, which often keeps relationships smoother.
+Assuming good intentions also prevents defensiveness and escalations and helps people to own up and apologize, further mending the relationship.

 Reverse of the Law: Disempowering Assumption

-Whether the negative assumptions are direct or sub-communicated, they say that you don’t distrust and, likely, that you don’t like them.
+Whether the negative assumptions are direct or sub-communicated, they sub-communicate you think lowly of their character.

 Take this example of a customer who mistakenly purchased Seduction University more than once: